Monditalia, International Architecture Exhibition in Venice, from June 2014 to May 2015, Venice and Reggio Calabria.

 Exhibitions: Following on from the exposition in the Biennale in Venice in which “The Third Island” is highlighted, a parallel project will be held in the National Archeological Museum (Museo Archeologico Nazionale) that will focus on investigations into this issue and terminate in a final exhibition at the end of February.
 This will be full of new, unpublished material.

 Workshops: The aim is to talk about the Calabrian territory.
-Participation is open to everybody, the intention being to understand the territory through the eyes and viewpoint of various people and to build an audiovisual product, all directed by Fabio Mollo, an experienced director from Calabria.
+Participation is open to everybody, the intention is to understand the territory through the eyes and viewpoint of various people and to build an audiovisual product, all directed by Fabio Mollo, an experienced director from Calabria.
 Soon the subscriptions for the cinematography workshop will be open.
 Participants will be required to develop a research project between September and November under the supervision of Fabio Mollo.

 Curated by Antonio Ottomanelli with IRA-C and Parasite 2.0